 Renal dysfunction is a common complication of HF, which can lead to mortalities.
 The reduced cardiac output and the consequently renal under-perfusion is the main pathophysiology cause of renal dysfunction because of the low renal blood flow and increased renal venous pressure.[5]
 Besides, neurohormonal activation (renin–angiotensin–aldosterone and sympathetic nervous system), inflammatory activation and diuretic treatment are also mechanisms leading to renal dysfunction in patients with HF.
 [5] Serval study has demonstrated that renal dysfunction can lead to higher mortality rates among patients with cardiovascular diseases.
 [1,2]

-Serum creatinine is an important and commonly-used biomarker to indicator of the presence kidney dysfunction.
+Serum creatinine is an important and commonly-used biomarker to indicator of the presence renal dysfunction.
 [6] Serum creatinine level is tested through using venous blood is included in routine clinical easy procedures.
 Serum creatinine greater than 1.5 mg/dL will be regarded as abnormal.[1]
 Low serum sodium (hyponatremia) is a prognostic marker in heart failure.
-Besides, although

-not as popular as serum creatinine, serum sodium is also an indicator of kidney diseases.

-In this study, we aimed to employ serum creatinine as an indicator for renal dysfunction and explore its association with mortality rates among patients with HF.
-Ahmad et al. [1] and Chicco et al. have demonstrated the harmful associations in their previous studies.
-[2] However, these studies lacked statistical model selection processes and concerned less on the modification of other biomarkers such as eject fraction and serum sodium, which are also related to HF through diverse mechanisms.[8]
-Therefore, this study aimed to fill the current research gap by studying potential effect modifications by other important factors and fill the vacancy of existing studies.
+In extent literature, Ahmad et al. [1] and Chicco et al. [2] have demonstrated the harmful associations between kidney dysfunction and mortalities among patients with heart diseases.
+However, the dataset used in their studies are of small sample size, 299 in total.
+The relatively small sample size would lead to great estimator variance if all the covariates in the dataset were adjusted for.
+Variable selection process is essential in this situation.
+Also, these studies concerned less on the modification of other biomarkers such as eject fraction and serum sodium, which are also related to HF through diverse mechanisms.[8]
+To fill the current research gap, this study aimed to re-analyze the same dataset with an additional variable selection process.
+We aimed to check the difference between their findings with ours in the aspects of point-estimate as well as interval estimates.
+Also, we explored potential effect modifications on the multiplicative scale measurement between serum creatinine and mortalities among patients with heart diseases.

-Review of literature and domain expertise
+2. Review of literature and domain expertise

-In this study, we aim to explore the relationship between renal dysfunction and mortality rates among patients with heart failure.
-The question was firstly studied by Ahmad et al utilizing survival analysis.
-[1] In their work, Ahmad mainly identified potential risk factors for mortalities among patients with heart failure.
+The association between serum creatinine and mortalities among patients with heart diseases has been studied by Ahmad et al utilizing survival analysis[1].
+In their work, Ahmad mainly identified potential risk factors for mortalities among patients with heart failure.
 Renal dysfunction (measured by serum creatinine) is reported as an important risk factor.
 A 1-unit increment in serum creatinine is associated with 2.24 hazard ratio with p-value less than 0.05.
-Chicco et al. re-analyzed the dataset using machine learning methods and reported that the serum creatinine level is the most important predictor for these patients’ mortalities.
-[2] Analogous research topic has been studied by Van Domburg et al., using estimated glomerular filtration rate (eGFR) as the indicator of renal dysfunction in patients with known or suspected coronary artery disease.
+Chicco et al. re-analyzed the dataset using machine learning methods and reported that the serum creatinine level is the most important predictor for these patients’ mortalities [2], Analogous research topic has been studied by Van Domburg et al., using estimated glomerular filtration rate (eGFR) as the indicator of renal dysfunction in patients with known or suspected coronary artery disease.
 [3] Van Domburg et al. employed a multivariable adjusted Cox model and found the hazard ratios were 1.33, 1.67, and 3.38 among patients with mild, moderate, and severe renal impairment compared to their peers with normal renal function.
 In summary, although extent literature employed different biomarkers for renal dysfunction, increasing hazard ratios were reported for impaired renal function among patients with cardiovascular diseases.

-After reviewing existing literature, we aimed to use a multivariable adjusted Cox model as the main model as it is commonly used in this research area.
-However, previous studies reported less on the modification of other biomarkers such as eject fraction.
-Potential effect modification by other biomarkers may reveal heterogenous effects of renal dysfunction among different subgroups.
-Thus, we aim to fill this gap in the current project.

-Research and Analysis Methods:
+3. Research and Analysis Methods s

+3.1.
 Material sources and data description